 Apologize when appropriate, and never excuse

-If someone is complaining about a bad product or experience with your company, it’s important to not start from a defensive position.
+If someone is complaining about a bad product or experience with your company, it’s important not to start from a defensive position.
 Acknowledge their feelings, apologize for the situation, and avoid making excuses that might make them feel like you are brushing the situation aside.

-Think of it from their point of view; as a customer, you are much more likely to turn from a negative opinion to a neutral or positive one if you feel heard and that your bad experience is acknowledged upfront.
+Think of it from their point of view; as a customer, you are much more likely to turn from a negative opinion to a neutral or positive one if you feel heard and that your bad experience is acknowledged up front.

 Explain what actions you’re taking to address the issue